garagehive/garagehive.github.io/docs/garagehive-trial-processing-a-jobsheet-to-invoice.md

 ![](media/garagehive-trial-processing-a-jobsheet-to-invoice2.gif)

 ### Posting a jobsheet and creating an invoice
 After receiving the payment, the next step is to post the jobsheet.
 Confirm that all the details in the jobsheet are correct; the dates, amount, items signed out and customer details.
 The posting date should be today's date (the day you are posting).
-Click on **Payments/Posting** from the action bar and select **Post and Print**.
+Click on **Payments/Posting** from the actions bar and select **Post and Print**.
 The invoice is downloaded and ready to print (see below).

 ![](media/garagehive-trial-processing-a-jobsheet-to-invoice3.gif)